project-fifo/docs/general/installation.md

 We now zlogin to our newly created FiFo zone and proceed with adding the FiFo package repository and then installing the FiFo packages

 <p class="bs-callout bs-callout-info">
-Please note that this is for the reelease version of FiFo to installed the current development version use `VERSION=dev` instead of `VERSION=rel`.
+Please note that this is for the release version of FiFo to installed the current development version use `VERSION=dev` instead of `VERSION=rel`.
 </p>